Experimental Multi-site Testbed for Advanced Control and Optimization of Hybrid Energy Systems: Experimental testbed and system architecture

-Environmental and operational data are collected from local and remote sources, as shown in Fig.~\ref{Data_Streaming}, to support real-time monitoring, control, and performance evaluation of all HES subsystems within the ATL.
-At the inverter and PV panel level, data from HSTC including AC and DC voltage, current, power, and frequency are measured using high-precision sensors and transmitted to the server through Modbus energy meter coupled with a communication gateway via Starlink network.
-All data streams are time-synchronized and stored on a dedicated server for visualization, analysis, and archival purposes.
+The ATL and HSTC facilities are interconnected through a communication architecture that employs a Starlink satellite network for real-time data streaming and an on-campus server.
+As shown in Fig.~\ref{Data_Streaming}, environmental and operational data from HSTC are measured using high-precision sensors and transmitted to a centralized server through Modbus coupled with a communication gateway.
+All data streams are time-synchronized and stored on the server for visualization and analysis, enabling real-time monitoring, control, and performance evaluation of HES subsystems.

-The setup provides a unique and unified platform for validating HES control strategies and system models, as well as assessing system dynamic behavior and grid-integration performance under controlled conditions.
-The key capabilities of the testbed are discussed in the following section.
+While multi-site architectures offer significant advantages for HES research by integrating realistic field data with laboratory HIL capabilities, they also presents technical challenges that must be carefully managed.
+Communication latency between geographically separated sites can degrade closed-loop control performance, especially for fast-responding applications such as frequency regulation and voltage control, which require sub-second coordination.
+Precise time synchronization across sites is critical to maintain data integrity.
+Furthermore, integrating diverse components with different communication protocols (Modbus, CAN Bus) creates interoperability complexity.
+High-frequency measurements from distributed sensors also generate large data volumes that require robust infrastructure for time-aligned storage, real-time processing, and post-experiment analysis.
+The architecture in this paper addresses these challenges through a robust centralized server for high-volume data management, protocol-specific scripts with built-in time synchronization for each communication standard, and direct data streaming via Starlink to reduce communication delays in control loops.